levibostian/levi.earth/README.md

-# levibostian.com
+# levi.earth

-Personal site for Levi Bostian.
+My personal site.

 # Requirements for a personal site